Otter Lake (Saskatchewan)

 Otter Lake is a lake in the province of Saskatchewan, Canada.
-It is located 80 km north of La Ronge and is accessible from Highway 102.
+It is about 80 km north of La Ronge and is accessible from Highway 102.
 The lake is part of the Churchill River system.
 The Churchill River runs through the lake.
-It is approximately 10 miles long and 9 miles at its widest point.
+Upstream along the Churchill is Devil Lake and downstream is Mountain Lake.
+The lake is approximately 16 km long and 14.5 km at its widest point.